 In these scenarios where you know certain patients struggle with auto attendants due to age or other conditions, it’s extremely helpful to be able to route calls based on caller ID so their call will go directly to their doctor or nurse without them having to go through the auto attendant.

 Another way VoIP helps healthcare providers, including vet and dental offices, is by allowing them to choose when they want to answer calls themselves and when they want to have them automatically answered and routed.
-Smaller offices might want someone to answer the phone as often as possible, but for the times where your front office needs a break or it’s outside of business hours, VoIP gives you the option to have an automated attendant automatically answer, give custom messages based on day and time, and route callers to scheduling, billing, and more.
+Smaller medical offices might want someone to answer the phone as often as possible, but for the times where your front office needs a break or it’s outside of business hours, VoIP gives you the option to have an automated attendant automatically answer, give custom messages based on day and time, and route callers to scheduling, billing, and more.

 Another benefit VoIP offers for doctors’ offices is music on hold.
 Callers are often put on hold for a variety of reasons when they call in to your office, so why not make sure their experience is pleasant while they wait?